David Sinclair Supplements List: Complete 2025 Guide

 David Sinclair's Daily Supplements List (2025 Update)

-His stack is approximately 10-15 items, with dosages personalized.
-Table below; adjust via testing.
+His stack is approximately 10–15 items, with dosages personalized.
+Adjust via testing.

 Detailed Breakdown of Each Supplement